 #3 Stop Obsessing Over Your Competition

 My husband and I have both had our share of spending too much valuable time concerned about our competitors.
 We shifted our focus from them to making our products and services the best they could be.
-When we did that, our sales doubled, and then tripled, and for him, even quadrupled.
+When we did that, our sales doubled, and then tripled.
 I promise, if you just forget about what they are doing, It will change your life and business forever.